• Jun 04, 2025

 Types of Jagannath Raths with the names:

-Every year, new chariots are made to carry the idols of the gods, and the chariots are made from sacred trees like phassi and dhausa.
+Every year, new chariots are made to carry the idols of the gods, crafted from sacred trees such as phassi and dhausa.
 Three chariots are made for all three idols and placed on them during the festival.
-The gods are taken out of the temple in a big procession and pulled to the Gandicha temples for three kilometers.
+The gods are taken out of the temple in a big procession and pulled to the Gundicha temple for three kilometres.
 Thus, the chariots are being named as follows.

 • Nandighosa: The chariot of Lord Jagannath, which is 45 feet high, has 16 wheels and is draped in red and yellow cloth.